Morpheme Amla Caps

 Emblica officinalis is a powerful natural antioxidant.
 It could inhibit cellular damage induced by reactive oxygen species or free radicals.
 The antioxidant activities of the Emblica officinalis fruit are primarily owing to ascorbic acid or vitamin C and tannins known as emblicanins A and B. Amalaki is one of the richest sources of vitamin C. Moreover, the ‘Svaras Bhavana’ method of processing the Emblica officinalis fruit according to Ayurveda, further boosts the therapeutic property of Emblica officinalis.

 Almost 45 to 70% of the antioxidant activity of Emblica officinalis is attributed to vitamin C present in the fruit.
 (Scartezzini P, Antognoni F, Raggi MA, Poli F, Sabbioni C. “Vitamin C content and antioxidant activity of the fruit and of the Ayruvedic preparation of Emblica officinalis Gaertn.”
 J Ethnopharmacol.
 2006 Mar 8;104(1-2):113-8).
-The antioxidant effect of the amla is utilized in cosmetic industry for preventing skin aging triggered by exposure to ultra violet B light.
+Because of the antioxidant activity of Amla, it is used in the cosmetic industry as a popular ingredient in anti aging products.
 (Adil MD, Kaiser P, Satti NK, Zargar AM, Vishwakarma RA, Tasdug SA.
 “Effect of Emblica officinalis (fruit) against UVB-induced photo-aging in human skin fibroblasts.”
 J Ethnopharmacol.
 2010 Oct 28;132(1):109-14).

 Reduces risk of cancer